 HP – originally called Hewlett-Packard – is a trusted name in tech, and known for delivering excellent value, premium looks and high-end performance.
 And that applies to the best HP laptops, too.

-We'll be honest: if you’re a professional working in photography, photo editing, design or video, most HP laptops are a little underpowered.
-The exception is the ZBook series, which is why we've included HP ZBook Studio G8 and HP ZBook Fury 17 G8 on our list.
-However, if you already have a powerful desktop PC at home for editing, and you just want something to travel with, a thinner and lighter HP laptop can be a great choice.
+If you’re a professional working in photography, photo editing, design or video, most of them won't be powerful enough.
+There are exceptions, though; most notably the ZBook series.
+That's we've included HP ZBook Studio G9 and HP ZBook Fury 17 G8 on our list.
+However, if you already have a powerful desktop PC at home for editing, and you just want something to travel with, you have more options.

-To help you choose the best one, we've gathered together the best HP laptops in the article below.
-We'll explain what each has to offer and give you the facts and figures you need to choose between them.
+To help you choose the best HP laptop, we've curated a list covering all needs.
+We'll explain what each laptop has to offer and give you the facts and figures you need to choose between them.

 The best HP laptops in 2023